Best WordPress migration plugin (tested & compared)

 • High bandwidth and low latency connection

 I created the environments using Local by Flywheel.
-For plugins that couldn’t function locally (due to domain resolution issues) I simulated the same configurations using a Cloudways DigitalOcean server.
+For plugins that couldn’t run locally, I replicated the same setup using a Cloudways DigitalOcean server.

 Here’s how the contenders performed: